minhchaudo/hier-mil/README.md

 Note that the number of input dimensions (the number of dimensions in the `adata` object) should be the same for both training and inference data.

+## Data

+Preprocessed data objects can be found [here](https://drive.google.com/drive/folders/1x3zQX3RKMuYqNLNPwaSV82LAH97REiU-?usp=sharing).
+Download and place the files at the root directory of the project.

 ## Exeperiments

 To reproduce the experiments described in the manuscript: